 here’s a large car park at the stadium, behind the away end, (£5 cars, £10 minibuses). but expect delays getting out of the car park after the game.

 The nearby retail park is only 2 hours parking, over that and you may get a parking ticket.

 You can also choose from a small selection of private car parking spaces near the DW Stadium – including on-street parking, off-street car parks and around 6 reservable parking spaces from just £4.00 per day.

-Wigan’s railway stations (Wigan North Western & Wallgate) are both 1.4 miles and a 20-minute walk to the ground; taxis and buses are available.
+Wigan’s railway stations – Wigan North Western & Wallgate – are both 1.4 miles and a 20-minute walk to the stadium, but taxis and buses are available.

 The 621 bus between the two stations drops off outside the Red Robin pub.
-The 600 bus is more frequent and runs to Robin Park roundabout, a 10-minute walk to the stadium.
+The 600 bus is more regular running to Robin Park roundabout, a 10-minute walk to the stadium.

 For the Travelling Jacks making the trip – Be Loud, Be Proud and Be Positive!